The Difference Between Prophet and Messenger

 4- Muhammad was the final Prophet.
 No Prophets will come after Muhammad (33:40)

-5- Therefore, all Messengers who come after Muhammad will not be Prophets; the divinely appointed messengers after Muhammad are simply the 12 Imams.
-A regular fallible person spreading the message of Islam today is also theoretically a type of messenger.
+5- Therefore, all Messengers who come after Muhammad (s) will not be Prophets; the divinely appointed messengers after Muhammad are simply the 12 Imams who are the Leaders that convey & proclaim the teachings of Islam.
+A regular fallible person spreading the message of Islam today is also theoretically a type of messenger as the Quran hints at in verse 39:71.
+Also, in the Quran Angels can be messengers as in verse 19:19.
+This is why in verse 33:40 the Quran cannot declare that Muhammad (s) is the last messenger.

 Was Muhammad the last Messenger?